samzabala/1p21dashboardframework/readme.md

 	Boi gon loop

-*	`PLACEHOLDER`
+*	`PLACEHOLDER` or `placeholder`

-	Meant to go away when dynamicness is ready
+	Meant to go away or even repurposed when dynamicness is ready

 *	`/placeholder/`

 	uri for assets meant to go away when dynamic boi is ready

-	NOTE: graphs will have tooltip integrations through framework setup using `frameWork.createTooltip()`
+	NOTE: graphs will have tooltip integrations through framework setup using [tooltip framework integration](/assets/plugins/framework/docs/sections/components/tooltip.md#tooltip)

 *	`NOTE`